-TDF drugs were not perfect and no one expected them to be perfect.
-There was one major drawback to TDF was the way it was metabolized inside the body.
+TDF drugs were not perfect.
+No one expected them to be perfect.
+There was one major drawback to TDF was the way it metabolized inside the body.
 TDF does not get fully absorbed by the virus cells it is designed to combat so it has to be taken in very high doses.
 Once in the patient’s system, only a small portion of the TDF gets absorbed by the virus while the rest ends up in the kidneys and the gastrointestinal system where it acts like a poison.
 Over the long term, this can lead to potentially severe side effects, including renal toxicity and reduced bone density.

-Even though TDF was known to be harmful to patient’s bones and kidneys, the drug was literally saving lives so these were viewed as totally acceptable risks.
+Even though TDF was known to be harmful to a patient’s bones and kidneys, the drug was literally saving lives so these were viewed as totally acceptable risks.
 Of course, this was based on the assumption that TDF was the only option and that there was no safer alternative drug to combat HIV.
 Incredibly, however, Gilead had already developed a safer alternative drug that was even better than TDF.
 By the time Gilead initially released Viread in 2001, the company had already developed a better version of the drug called TAF.
 TAF was metabolized differently so it did not damage the kidneys and bones like TDF.
 Not only was TAF much safer than TDF, but earlier trials showed that it was actually more effective.

 This is where plaintiffs’ lawyers claim Gilead made a fateful business decision that would endanger thousands of patients and ultimately lead to the lawsuits the company is now facing.
 Gilead was already making billions from Viread and its TDF drugs, which were under patent protection for another 10 years.
 It is alleged, and this is a strong allegation, that Gilead realized that if they released their newer, better, and safer TAF drug it would immediately kill the market for Viread and the TDF drugs.
 So instead of immediately getting the safer TAF drug approved, Gilead put TAF on the shelf and deliberately waited for the TDF patent was about to expire before announcing that they had a better, safer drug.